aptech/docs/docs/CR-intrsect.rst

 ::

-    //Variable names from dataset 'a'
+    // Variable names from dataset 'a'
-    //Create string array with the string
+    // Create string array with the string
-    //vertical concatenation operator ($|)
+    // vertical concatenation operator ($|)
     names_a = "oil" $| "copper" $| "silver" $| "cocoa";

-    //Variable names from dataset 'b'
+    // Variable names from dataset 'b'
     names_b = "oil" $| "coffee" $| "cocoa" $| "tea";

-    //Find the variable names that are in both groups names_common = intrsect(names_a, names_b);
+    // Find the variable names that are in both groups names_common = intrsect(names_a, names_b);

 After the code above, *names_common* is equal to: